 Other news outlets have just said that the launch was pushed back and that the new series will come out sometime in 2022.
 After what the vice president of the marketing department of the Huawei business group said, this seems more likely.

 In February 2022, Li Changzhou told ITHome, “The Mate 50 will come, but not right now.
 There are still other good products out there that are worth your attention.”

 According to a source that leaked on Weibo, there have also been rumors that the launch will only happen in China, or at least that it will happen first in the Asian country as it did with the P50 Pro last year.

 Huawei Mate 50 price?

-Since we don’t have an official price yet, we need to look at the model from the last generation to see if there are any clues that could help us figure out where to put the new model on the market.
+Since we don’t have an official price yet, we need to look at the model from the last generation to see if any clues could help us figure out where to put the new model on the market.

 Huawei’s Mate 40 line comes in three different versions: the Mate 40, the Mate 40 Pro, and the Mate 40 Pro+.
 But not all of these different kinds are sold in every area.
 Because of the ban in the US, Huawei phones can no longer be bought anywhere in North America unless they are brought in from China.

 Because of this, because of things like taxes and customs fees, it might be hard to give an accurate price estimate.
 In some places, like Europe, the United Kingdom, and Australia, the Mate 40 Pro is the only phone you can buy, and it can cost up to €1,199.

 Here is a list of all of the prices that can be found everywhere in China: